rgeraldes24/hyperion/docs/units-and-global-variables.rst

 .. warning::
     There are some dangers in using ``send``: The transfer fails if the call stack depth is at 1024 (this can always be forced by the caller) and it also fails if the recipient runs out of gas.
-So in order to make safe ZND transfers, always check the return value of ``send``, use ``transfer`` or even better:
+So in order to make safe Zond transfers, always check the return value of ``send``, use ``transfer`` or even better:
-    Use a pattern where the recipient withdraws the ZND.
+    Use a pattern where the recipient withdraws the Zond.

 .. warning::
     Due to the fact that the ZVM considers a call to a non-existing contract to always succeed,